TomFarley/air/README.md

 ```

 ## Configuring FIRE
-When FIRE is run for the first time, if it doesn't find user settings in the default location (`~/fire/) it will default to creating this directory and populating it with a default user configuration file `fire_config.json`.
+When FIRE is run for the first time, if it doesn't find user settings in the default location (`~/fire/`) it will default to creating this directory and populating it with a default user configuration file `fire_config.json`.
-If you would like your fire user directory (location for user settings and output figures and files etc) then your alternative path can either be passed to schduler_workflow(user_path=...) each time or it can be set more permanently be settings the `FIRE_USER_DIR` enviroment variable in your .bashrc:
+If you would like your fire user directory (location for user settings and output figures and files etc) then your alternative path can either be passed to schduler_workflow(user_path=...) each time or it can be set more permanently by settings the `FIRE_USER_DIR` enviroment variable in your .bashrc:
 ```bash
 export FIRE_USER_DIR=<my_fire_user_directory_path>
 ```